MahBadran93/ROS_Project/README.md

    -  ```rostopic pub /move_base/goal/ move_base_msgs/MoveBaseActionGoal```

 - Another way we can create our goal is by creating an action client that send a goal to move_base **SimpleActionServer**. <br><br>
+- Now Turtlebot3 is able to navigate through the environment and follow a safe path without any obstacle collisions.

 ```
 Task 4 : Create WayPoints